 This scheme is open to applications once a year, in October.
 You can apply for revenue funding up to £10,000.

-If you apply outside of the October window, we will forward your application to Chelmsford CVS, who will be able to give you funding advice.
+If you apply outside of the October window, we will forward your application to Chelmsford CVS, who can direct you to alternative funding opportunities.

 Neighbourhood Community Infrastructure Levy (CIL) Grant in unparished wards